A profile in several short parts:

 Ozma of Oz, a character I've identified with since I was a very little girl, was created by L. Frank Baum in about 1902.
 Now I specialize in magicking neglected baubles of cultural memory back to life.
 IRL I write historical nonfiction and also work in libraries; also a lifelong fan of science fiction and fantasy literature.
 I identify with Hermione in more than a few ways: I'm most at home inside of a library, and, like the life that Hermione leads in many of her possible futures, am scholarly myself and am married to a professor who is several years older than I am.

-I am fairly new to FFN.
+I discovered FFN in December 2012.
 This newness is notwithstanding the old treeware slash zines that I've had since the 80s, all K/S fiction.
-The online / FFN / HP fanfic universe bowled me over when I discovered it late in 2012.
+The online / FFN / HP fanfic universe bowled me over when I discovered it.
 ST:TOS had a bigger effect on me as a whole (since it grabbed me before I could walk), and Kirk & Spock were sort of my fictional "parents" when I was small.
 But Hermione Granger and Severus Snape are each more fully drawn, and also more like me and my own loved ones.
 Now here I am all grown up and spending my fanfic time with the HG/SS "shippers."

 Why SS/HG?
 My take on it